jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Digital devices thus enable a new economic policy, one that increases economic production by not fostering ceaseless competition like in the Industrial Age, but continual collaboration.
 With digital mass-collaboration we can easily share and contribute to each other's work to our mutual benefit.
 This is because, as already discussed, digital property never spoils and it can be accessed from anywhere.

 There's good reason for everyone to collaborate.
-Working online saves us from the redundant work of mechanical tools.
-We've already seen how Wikipedia saves us from making new encyclopedia's books every year.
-But the idea of internet collaboration powers most of the technology you use when surfing the web.
+Working online together saves us from the redundant work of mechanical tools.
+For example, with Wikipedia, the world can use one website for its general knowledge, instead of reprinting, shipping, and buying millions of encyclopedia books every year.

 With modern technology racing to mass-produce most anything like encyclopedias, text-books, or smartphone apps makes no sense.
 Instead, we can find topics with unwritten books, subjects with no Wikipedia page, problems with no apps, and contribute something new.

 Because of digital property, humanity can contribute to a continuously updated repository of human knowledge, programs, and anything else you can design on a computer.
 And, with each new tool, that modern person with a laption and smartphone can become even more self-sufficient.

-Instead of trying to make the world a single eco-system, digital technology lets us individuals adapt as we need to whatever problems we have on the frontline.
+Instead of trying to make the world a single ecosystem, digital technology lets us individuals adapt as we need to whatever problems we have on the frontline in our local ecosystem.

 You can already see this new economy already forming.
 Several generations into the Internet Age, items like smartphones, laptops, and smartwatches are everywhere.
 That's why the collaboration websites like WikiHow, WhatsApp, and Quora integrate so easily into our lives.

-If the era of mass-production was about spreading industrialation across the world with "greed is good", digital mass-collabroation motto could be "local need solved by local greed".
+If the era of mass-production was about spreading industrialation across the world with saying "greed is good", digital mass-collabroation motto could be "local need solved by local greed".

 Mass-collaboration is today's big picture, the basic principle of the Internet Age's economics.
 The people who understand this best are the open-source community.